 Pinot Noir is grown globally, generally in cooler climates, especially those with a tendency towards overcast.
 The most prized varietals of this grape are from the Burgundy region of France, the Palatinate region of Germany, and California in the USA.

 The most widely planted wine grape in the world, the Cabernet Sauvignon is a cross between the Cabernet Franc and Sauvignon Blanc grapes, both of which originated in the Bordeaux region of France.

 This deep black grape is extremely high in tannins from its thick skin.
-When cultivated in a cooler climate it creates wines with distinct berry and bell pepper flavors and tends more towards notes of olive, black currant, and cherry in more moderate climates, though can become over-sweet
+When cultivated in a cooler climate it creates cabernet sauvignon wine with distinct berry and bell pepper flavors and tends more towards notes of olive, black currant, and cherry in more moderate climates, though can become over-sweet.

 This “colonizer” grape has taken over nearly every wine region in the world, sometimes pushing out native species.
 Notable growing regions are France, Italy, the Pacific Northwest of the United States, Argentina, Chile, Brazil, Peru, Australia, and China.

 One of the parent grapes of Cabernet Sauvignon, the Cabernet Franc grape has a thinner skin and is lower in acid than its decedent.
 This hardy grape creates medium-bodied vegetal wines, that often have flavors of red fruit, crushed gravel, and chili.
 It is often grown as an insurance grape alongside less hardy varieties as its early ripening means it avoids unexpected turns in the weather late in the season.